Skip to Content

 With Mt.
 Nevis and the Remarkables as your backdrop, you can walk down what used to be Cromwell’s bustling main street back in the late 1800s.
 You’ll find old stone buildings, barns, stables, and shops that have been preserved in their original condition.
 It really is a blast from the past!

 Cromwell’s Historic Precinct is open all year round.
-What once was the center of the town’s trading, blacksmithing, and gold mining is now brimming with chic cafes, taverns, and boutique restaurants.
+What once was the center of the town’s trading, blacksmithing, and gold mining is now brimming with chic cafés, taverns, and boutique restaurants.

 The serene landscape of Old Cromwell also makes it a popular spot for walks and picnics.
 Keen for a hike or a place to walk your pup?
 You can even enjoy a hearty stretch of trail around Lake Dunstan, as the Cromwell-Bannockburn Walkway runs right through the heart of the Heritage Precinct.
 There’s no denying this is one of the best things to do while you’re visiting Cromwell!

-8. Sunday Farmers & Craft Market (October through April)
+9. Sunday Farmers & Craft Market (October through April)

 Hungry for some samples?
 As you walk around the Sunday Farmers & Craft Market, try out some honey, olive oils, artisanal cheeses, jams, and a whole host of other local favorites.
 There’s even fresh produce, organic herbs, homemade candles, jewelry, clothing, and handmade woven goods up for grabs.

 It truly is one of New Zealand’s most coveted farmer’s markets!
-Offering a casual atmosphere, you can have a stroll, enjoy some coffee and live music, and peruse a wide selection of locally-sourced favorites.
+Offering a casual atmosphere, you can have a stroll, enjoy some coffee and live music, and peruse a wide selection of locally sourced favorites.

 The Kiwi Water Park in Cromwell